murisi/L2/README.md

 						(if [1? [fst [' in]]] (b 00000000000000000000000000000001)
 							(b 00000000000000000000000000000000))))))))))]})) [fst [' l]] (b 00000000000000000000000000000000)}))])
 ```
-`d` can be used as follows:

-test.l2
+#### test.l2
 ```racket
 [putchar (d 65)]
 ```
+#### shell
-The above example is compiled using the command `./bin/l2compile -pdc -program test demort.o - abbreviations.l2 - numbers.l2 - test.l2`.
+`./bin/l2compile -pdc -program test demort.o - abbreviations.l2 - numbers.l2 - test.l2`

 ### Characters
 With `d` implemented, a somewhat more readable implementation of characters is possible.
-The following function takes a character s-expression and returns its ascii encoding using the `d` expression.
+The `char` function takes a singleton list containing character s-expression and returns its ascii encoding using the `d` expression.
+Its implementation and use follows:

-character.l2:
+#### character.l2
 ```
 (function char (l) [(function aux (c)
 		(if [!? [' c]] (`(d 33))